Supreme Court Hears Arguments in Immigration Cases

 When is someone subject to mandatory detention?
 The US Supreme Court on Wednesday heard arguments in a case which challenges the detention provisions of the Immigration and Nationality Act (INA)

-*Whether a criminal alien becomes exempt from mandatory detention under [INA] if, after the alien is released from criminal custody, the Department of Homeland Security [DHS] does not take him into immigration custody immediately.*
+In the first case, Nielson v.
+Preap, the court is asked to determine:*Whether a criminal alien becomes exempt from mandatory detention under [INA] if, after the alien is released from criminal custody, the Department of Homeland Security [DHS] does not take him into immigration custody immediately.*

 Subsection (c)(1) of the Act states: *The Attorney General shall take into custody any alien who * * is deportable or inadmissible for reasons related to offenses pending removal proceedings.
 The government argues that the provision mandates immediate arrest of such persons, but that *immediate* means DHS shall take into custody as soon as they are able to.